vulcanize/stack-orchestrator/README.md

 - The `foundry/projects/local-private-network/deploy-local-network.sh` file does most heavy lifting.
 It spins up geth and triggers various events.
 - The `foundry/projects/local-private-network/start-private-network.sh` file triggers `deploy-local-network.sh`.
 This file runs all the tests.
 - The `geth` node will stay running even after the tests are terminated.
+- If you are building the database locally and make change to the schema, you will have to remove the volume: `docker-compose down -v local-private-network_vdb_db_eth_server`.